jbrunton/async-result/docs/index.md

 # What is this?

-`AsyncResult` is a monadic type for operating over values in an asynchronous environment.
+`AsyncResult` is a monadic type for operating over values representing the state in an asynchronous environment.
 In essence:

 ```
 sealed class AsyncResult<out T> {